mohamed-chs/chatgpt-history-export-to-md/README.md

 I wasn't a fan of the clunky, and sometimes paid, browser extensions.

+It was also a great opportunity to learn more about Python and type annotations.
+I had mypy, pyright, and ruff all on strict mode, 'twas fun.

+It also works as package, so you can **import** it in your own projects, and use the models and functions as you wish.
+I need to add more documentation for that tho.
+Feel free to reach out if you need help.

 I'm working on automating it to add new conversations and updating old ones.
 Had some luck with a JavaScript bookmarklet, still ironing it out tho.
 Shouldn't take long.

-> for an older version with no external dependencies (no virtual environment needed), see https://github.com/mohamed-chs/chatgpt-history-export-to-md/tree/fe13a701fe8653c9f946b1e12979ce3bfe7104b8.
+> for an older version with zero dependencies, see https://github.com/mohamed-chs/chatgpt-history-export-to-md/tree/fe13a701fe8653c9f946b1e12979ce3bfe7104b8.